-For each value of g and $p{\gamma} = 0, 1, \dots 15$, we generated Y and calculated the MSE under each method.
-For each combination of method, g and true model size p{γ} , this was replicated 1000 times and the average MSE was reported.
+For each value of g and $p{\gamma} = 0, 1, ..., 15$ , we generated Y and calculated the MSE under each method.
+For each combination of method, g and true model size $p{\gamma}$ , this was replicated 1,000 times, and the average MSE was reported.

 Average MSE results from the simulation study are shown in Figure 1.
-For $p{\gamma} > 0$, MSE results for the two EB procedures, the Zellner-Siow null based approach and the hyper-g priors are virtually identical, outperforming other default specifications for a wide range of model sizes (to simplify the figure only the hyper-g with a = 3 is pictured as the other hyper-g results are indistinguishable from it).
-While the ZS-full based procedure performs better than the other fully Bayes procedures when the full model generates the data, overall it is intermediate between AIC and BIC.
+For $p{\gamma} > 0$ , MSE results for the two EB procedures, the Zellner-Siow (ZS) null-based approach, and the hyper-gpriors are virtually identical, outperforming other default specifications for a wide range of model sizes (to simplify the figure, only the hyper-g with a = 3 is pictured as the other hyper-g results are indistinguishable from it).
+While the ZS full-based procedure performs better than the other fully Bayes procedures when the full model generates the data, overall it is intermediate between AIC and BIC.
 Differences between the fully Bayes and other procedures are most striking under the null model.
 Despite the theoretical asymptotic inconsistency of the global EB procedure for model selection, it is the best overall under the null model.
-This may be partly explained by the fact that the estimate of g "borrows" strength from all models, and is more likely to estimate g as 0 when the null is true.
+This may be partly explained by the fact that the estimate of g "borrows" strength from all models and is more likely to estimate g as 0 when the null is true.
 However, with model averaging, we see that the local EB and the hyper-g prior do almost as well as the global EB procedure.

-Interestingly, we found that all of the fully Bayes mixture g-priors do as well as the global EB with model selection, except under the null model, while Cui and George (2007) found that the global EB out-performed fully Bayes procedures (under the assumption of known φ).
-We have used a uniform prior on the model space (for both the EB and fully Bayes procedures), whereas Cui and George (2007) place independent Bernoulli(ω) priors on variable inclusion, and compare EB estimates of ω with fully Bayes procedures that place a uniform prior on ω .
+Interestingly, we found that all of the fully Bayes mixture g priors do as well as the global EB with model selection, except under the null model, whereas Cui and George (2007) found that the global EB outperformed fully Bayes procedures (under the assumption of known $\phi$ ).
+We have used a uniform prior on the model space (for both the EB and the fully Bayes procedures), whereas Cui and George (2007) placed independent Bernoulli( $\omega$ ) priors on variable inclusion and compared EB estimates of $\omega$ with fully Bayes procedures that place a uniform prior on $\omega$ .
 While we have not addressed prior distributions over models, this is an important aspect and may explain some of the difference in findings.
 Additionally, the simulations in Cui and George (2007) are for the p = n case.
 Although we show that fully Bayes procedures are consistent as $n \to \infty$ for fixed p, additional study of their theoretical properties is necessary for the situation when p is close to the sample size.